View the guestlist.

-Taking place at the end of Day 1 of the Offshore Wind Conference, Scottish Renewables and Crown Estate Scotland are hosting a special Burns Supper in one of Glasgow’s most spectacular buildings – the Kelvingrove Art Gallery & Museum.
-The event will welcome more than 250 renewable energy professionals for a relaxed evening of traditional Burns Supper cuisine, entertainment and networking ahead of Day 2 of the conference.
+Taking place at the end of Day 1 of the Offshore Wind Conference, Scottish Renewables and Crown Estate Scotland are hosting a special Burns Supper in one of Glasgow’s most spectacular buildings – Kelvingrove Art Gallery & Museum.
+The event will welcome 450 renewable energy professionals for a relaxed evening of traditional Burns Supper cuisine, entertainment and networking ahead of Day 2 of the conference.

 What is a Burns Supper?